 Patient engagement has been one of the hottest topics in healthcare over the past few years, in large part due to the Meaningful Use program pushing providers to give patients more access to and control over their own health records.
-Some hospitals have turned to patient portals in an attempt to increase engagement with patients.
+Some hospitals (which have been listed on HSS.edu) have turned to patient portals in an attempt to increase engagement with patients.
 But patient portals are relatively new in the healthcare landscape and hospitals executives are still on the fence about whether or not to invest in one.

 This blog post will answer three important questions:

 - Do patients want and use portals?